spencer-shadley/completed-class/03-week-javascript/2-tuesday-day-loops-and-more/activities/21-RandomNumbers/README.md

 ### Instructions

-* Research how to improve on `Math.random()` to generate a random whole number between 1 and 10 instead of a random decimal number.
+* Research how to improve on `Math.random()` to generate 10 random whole numbers between 1 and 10

+* **Hint:** Don't do it all at once - build up slowly to meet the entire criteria